Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 E = = hc/λ Formula 6.2

-where E is energy of each photon in unit of Joule (J) and is the Planck’s constant with a value of 6.626×10-34J·s.
+where E is the energy of each photon in the unit of Joule (J) and is the Planck’s constant with a value of 6.626×10-34J·s.

 In a molecular spectroscopy experiment, the electromagnetic radiation of a specified range of wavelengths is allowed to pass through a sample containing a compound of interest.
 The sample molecules absorb energy from some of the wavelengths and as a result jump from a lower energy ‘ground state’ to a higher energy ‘excited state’.
-Other wavelengths are not absorbed by the sample molecule, so they pass through it.
+Other wavelengths are not absorbed by the sample molecule, and they pass through.
 A detector records which wavelengths were absorbed and how much was absorbed.

 License